You’ve made it. All the hard work has paid off and you’re finally a student at the University of Newcastle.

 So whether you want to meet new people, change the world, get fit, or discover a new talent – there’s something for you.

 No need to feel like you’re missing out if you’re not part of a club; there are heaps of activities and events.
 One thing you’ll appreciate is how much free food there is to devour.
-The weekly BBQs at Callaghan are always a favourite, but you can also get breakfasts at NUSA (Newcastle University Students Association), and grub at the other special events which happen regularly.
+The weekly BBQs at Callaghan are always a favourite, and grub at the other special events which happen regularly.
 Highlights of the event calendar include the Cultural Awakenings Festival, Stress Less, Festival of Autonomy, International Women’s Day and of course the parties at Bar on the Hill.

 Let’s be real, for most, studying is a means to an end – your dream job!

 Don’t be mistaken into thinking you have to wait until graduation to start taking serious steps toward starting your career.
 The University provides ample opportunities for you to beef up your resume and make yourself more attractive to potential employers.

 You will want to get to know the Careers and Student Development team from your first year.
 Whether you’re just looking for part-time work or need help applying for graduate positions, there’s a service or resource to help you out.